d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-api.md

 `HPOSearcher`.
 The `suggest` method is called whenever some resource for training becomes available.
 Apart from invoking `sample_configuration` of a searcher, it may also decide upon parameters like `max_epochs` (i.e., how long to train the model for).
-The `update` method is called whenever a trial produces a new metric value.
+The `update` method is called whenever a trial returns a new observation.

 ```{.python .input  n=4}
 %%tab all